joonas-niinisto/Aktia-Challenge-2021/README.md

 AUM | Assets under management in €
 Segment | Customer segment
 Business area | Customer's business area
-Branch | Customer's office
+Branch | Customer's branch.
+Payments made by the customer are included in the income of this branch.

 #### Events
 Column | Explanation
 ------------ | -------------
-Date | The date of the service payment transaction EventID |The unique ID of the service payment ProductID | Product's unique ID
+Date | The date of the service payment
+EventID |The unique ID of the service payment ProductID | Product's unique ID
 CustomerID | Customer's unique ID